 All parents are required to sign a financial agreement for each school year.
 All accounts must be current for a student to attend classes, receive a report card, and have records released and transcripts mailed.
 If an account becomes more than 30 days delinquent, Jupiter grades is turned off and the student is subject to dismissal.
 The student's records (except medical) will be held until all financial obligations are met.
 Tuition does NOT cover all of the operating expenses of CCA.
 Fundraising is a vital role of being a part of the CCA Family.
 It is required for all families with children enrolled in CCA to participate in fundraising.
 Families seeking excusal from fundraising programs must submit a written request to the Board of Directors.
 Each family must still meet their fiscal requirement.
-All funds earned are for the operating budget of CCA.
 Please see the current Financial Policies and Financial Agreement form and the CCA Fundraising Policies.
 Flex parents are encouraged to participate in fundraising.
 By supporting our fundraising efforts, you are helping us continue to offer programs and courses to all families.